30 Women Who Dominate Their Sport

 Sloane Stephens is on a mission as she steadily climbs to prominence in women’s tennis.
 The Florida native has been playing professionally since 2010 and has plenty of years of success ahead of her.

 Stephens yet to crack the Top 10 in world rankings.
 She floats just outside the bubble though, so far topping out at No. 11 overall.
 In 2017, Stephens won her first career Major, the US Open, at age 23.

 14. Chloe Kim, Snowboarding

-Before she even turned 18, Chloe Kim was already a legend in the snowboarding community.
-The Southern California native was born to shred.
-Kim has been tearing up the competition since her first Winter X Games appearance in 2014.
+Before she even turned 18, Chloe Kim had already cemented herself as a legend in the snowboarding community.
+The Southern California native was born to shred and has been tearing up the competition since her first Winter X Games appearance in 2014.

 She first medaled at the Winter X Games in 2014, earning silver in the SuperPipe event.
 Silver is pretty remarkable – and she was only 13 at the time!
 Kim has since taken four more golds and one bronze in the competition.